 The schools of the local community are a part of the state school system.
 Education is considered a duty of the state, though it is performed largely by local agencies.
 The constitutions of all states make provision for it.
 State control and support of education are necessary if there is to be equality of educational opportunity for all children of the state.
 Every state has a department of education, and in most states each local community receives a portion of a general state tax for school purposes.
 The state departments of education differ widely from one another both in organization and in the effectiveness of their work.
 In most states there is a state board of education, composed sometimes of certain state officials, including the governor and the state superintendent of education, sometimes of citizens appointed for this purpose alone by the governor or (in four states) by the legislature.
 In only one state is it elected by popular vote.
-In all states there is also a chief educational officer, usually called state superintendent is sometimes elected by popular vote, sometimes appointed by the state board of education of education or by the governor.
+In all states there is also a chief educational officer, usually called state superintendent or commissioner of education or of public instruction.
+In several states women hold this position.
+The state superintendent is sometimes elected by popular vote, sometimes appointed by the state board of education or by the governor.
 Under the state superintendent there are deputy superintendents, heads of departments, and supervisors of the various branches of educational work.
 The diagram on page 293 shows a plan of organization proposed for one state by the United States Bureau of Education.